shakacode/shakapacker/README.md

 You can try out experimental integration with the SWC loader.
 You can read more at [SWC usage docs](./docs/using_swc_loader.md).

 Please note that if you want opt-in to use SWC, you can skip [React](#react) integration instructions as it is supported out of the box.

+### esbuild loader configuration

+You can try out experimental integration with the esbuild-loader.
+You can read more at [esbuild-loader usage docs](./docs/using_esbuild_loader.md).

+Please note that if you want opt-in to use esbuild-loader, you can skip [React](#react) integration instructions as it is supported out of the box.

 ### Integrations